imamdoula004/Music-Context-Recommendation-Engine/README.md

-# Spotify-Context-Recommendation-Engine
+# Music-Context-Recommendation-Engine

 ---
 # overview:
-  Spotify Context Recommendation Engine is a local, desktop-based, context-aware music recommendation system.
+  Music Context Recommendation Engine is a local, desktop-based, context-aware music recommendation system.
 It analyzes time of day, voice-based sentiment, a short mood question, weather conditions, and audio features to recommend relevant and recent tracks from a large Spotify dataset.

 # dataset:
   name: "Spotify Dataset (1921–2020) — 600K+ Tracks